vaeyias/expense_tracker/design/apiSpec.md

 ### POST /api/Folder/deleteFolder

-**Description:** Deletes a folder owned by the user.
-Any groups within the deleted folder are moved to a root folder for the user.
+**Description:** Deletes the folder and moves all its contained groups to the root folder.

 **Requirements:**
-- `user` and `folder` are provided.
+- User and folder are provided.
-- The specified `folder` exists and belongs to the `user`.
+- The specified folder exists and belongs to the user.

 **Effects:**
 - Deletes the folder document.
-- Moves all groups from the deleted folder to a root folder for the user.
-If no root folder exists, a warning is logged.
+- Moves contained groups to the root folder.

 **Request Body:**
 ```json